 Research Data Scientist / Research Software Engineer.
 In this recruitment round we are looking to hire three new team members.
 We are particularly keen for one person with interest and/or experience in cloud and high-performance computing – if that appeals to you, please highlight it in your cover letter.
 Our other two positions are open to candidates with any specialty.
 Applications close 10 September 23:59.

-Currently there are no open positions, but if you would like to be notified as soon as we reopen recruitment, subscribe here.
+Currently there are no open positions at Junior and Senior level, but if you would like to be notified as soon as we reopen recruitment for these roles, subscribe here.

 The permanent research staff of the Institute’s Research Engineering Group work to realise cutting edge research as professionally usable software tools and to apply these to address real-world data science and modelling challenges.
 The Group’s staff are research software engineers and research data scientists.
 We note the considerable overlap between these emerging roles and embrace the breadth of interdisciplinary skills and diversity of approaches entailed in these fields.
 Staff can choose either job title and change their choice as their career progresses.

 In contrast to traditional research careers, we are committed expert collaborators, who join research teams to further the Institute's challenges.
 We collaborate with scholars across the Institute’s research community to enhance the applicability of research for particular problems.
 We work with clients in industry, government and the third sector to turn their data challenges into research questions.
 We value expertise across many domains, with current members of the Group having backgrounds in psychology, mathematics, biology, digital humanities and other areas.
 We rely on this diversity to design tools, practices and systems to harness the power of data science around the world.